-- c.
-Applicant need not disclose pending disciplinary complaints or matters that were closed or dismissed without discipline. - d.
-An attorney must immediately report any discipline by the Supreme Court of Ohio; any federal or state administrative agency, other agencies of competent jurisdiction or is deemed no longer in "good standing" with the Supreme Court of Ohio during any time during which they are certified. - e.
-Failure to maintain good standing with the Supreme Court of Ohio shall result in immediate decertification as a specialist.
+c.
+Applicant need not disclose pending disciplinary complaints or matters that were closed or dismissed without discipline.

-Continuing Legal Education: The Applicant seeking certification shall be required to complete a minimum of forty-five (45) hours of participation in continuing legal education in the specialty area in the three-year period preceding the lawyer's application for certification and thereafter twelve (12) hours every two (2) years of certification.
-Courses/seminars must meet the requirements of Rule X, of the Supreme Court Rules of the Government of the Bar of Ohio.
-Applicants must include a copy of their continuing legal education (CLE) transcript with their application for certification and must include proof of attendance of all courses not listed on the transcript.
-CLE hours in the field do not include credit for attendance at seminars promoted as "basic" or "introductory" in nature, but would include speaking at such seminars.
-Pre-approval of CLE courses/seminars shall be determined by a sub-committee of the Specialty Board.
-The criteria for approval should be set by the specialization committee and adhered to by the sub-committee.
-Applicant is encouraged to seek pre-approval of any seminars sought to satisfy the CLE requirements.
+- d.
+If an attorney is disciplined by the Supreme Court of Ohio; any federal or state administrative agency, other agencies of competent jurisdiction or is deemed no longer in "good standing" with the Supreme Court of Ohio during any time during which they are certified, the certified specialist has a period of sixty (60) days from the date the action is taken by the Supreme Court of Ohio to disclose this information to the OSBA Specialty Board. - e.
+Failure to maintain good standing with the Supreme Court of Ohio shall result in immediate decertification as a specialist. - 5.7 Continuing Legal Education: The Applicant seeking certification shall be required to complete a minimum of forty-five (45) hours of participation in continuing legal education in the specialty area in the three-year period preceding the lawyer's application for certification.
+Continuing Legal Education (CLE) must meet the requirements of Rule X Section 4, of the Supreme Court Rules of the Government of the Bar of Ohio.
+Applicants must include a copy of their CLE transcript with their application for certification and must include proof of attendance of all courses not listed on the transcript.
+CLE must be of "intermediate" or "advanced" level.
+CLE hours in the field do not include credit for attendance at seminars promoted as "basic" or "introductory" in nature, but may include speaking at such seminars.